patrickstowell/PHY303-Lectures-2024/unit4/phy303-unit4-parity-moments.md

 \end{equation}
 ```

-where $g_{I}$ is a nuclear $g$ factor which accounts for differences in the relative magnetic moments of nucleons, $e$ is the charge of one electron (quantized charge), $m_{p}$ is the mass of the proton, and $\mu_{N}$ is the nuclear magneton.
+where $g_{I}$ is a nuclear gyromagnetic $g$ factor which accounts for differences in the relative magnetic moments of nucleons, $e$ is the charge of one electron (quantized charge), $m_{p}$ is the mass of the proton, and $\mu_{N}$ is the nuclear magneton.
 The parameter $g$, is referred to as the **gyromagnetic ratio**, a dimensionless quantity that characterizes the magnetic moment, just a proportionality constant that relates the magnetic moment to the total angular momentum or nuclear spin quantum number.

 The nuclear magneton is a constant used to express magnetic moments, and is equal to